This site is the blog and webcomic of Matt Maldre, a graphic designer and public spaces artist in Chicago.

 - I was the Gapers Block feature of the week for the Arts + Culture section in July 2008.

-- Chicagoscope interviewed me about my baseball scorecard techniques in August 2006.
+- Chicagoscope interviewed me about my baseball scorecard techniques in August 2006 (podcast no longer available online).

 - Another interview by Chicagoscope in December 2007.
-This time we talked about a handout I designed to help save public transit in Chicago.
-Listen to the podcast.
+This time we talked about a handout I designed to help save public transit in Chicago (podcast no longer available online).

 My amazon wishlist.
 It’s got a bunch of books, CDs, games, and other fun things that I’d like to get.
 Do you have a wish list?

-According to the Myers-Briggs personality test, I'm a INTJ (the Mastermind, Free-thinker).
-Specifically the numbers are 77 70 38 52 (with 0 being borderline, 100 being the most).
-Go ahead and take the personality test.
-Contact me and lemme know what you are.
+According to the Myers-Briggs personality test, I’m either an INTJ (the Mastermind) or INTP (the Logician, Philosopher) Go ahead and take the personality test.
+Contact me and let me know what you are.

 Theology, croquet, art (art theory, public art, oil pastels), design, structures, stats, metaphors for life, libraries, predicting fog, digging holes, toys, chicago cubs, how thing are made, benches instead of chairs, observing solar flare activity, big thick furniture, wool, welding, wrapping gifts in wacky ways, the color gray, macs, paper airplanes, dirt, window washers.
 View over 500 of my favorite things.